mhalber/personal_website/content/blog/average_pt2.md

 $$
 with linear function $f$.
 I should most likely write down the derivation for this problem as well, but the reasoning is very similar.

 I also need to point out that all of the information in this post is well known in statistics.
-If you wish to find out more, I'd recommend reading up on M-Estimators in statistics, IRLS in general.
+If you wish to find out more, I'd recommend reading up on M-Estimators in statistics, and on IRLS in general.
 Also there is under-appreciated and somewhat now-forgotten piece of work by Michael Black and Rangarajan.
 Lastly, more recently Jon Barron has published a wonderful paper[^barron19] that introduced a general robust loss function - definitely give it a read!

 Comments, questions?
 Message me on [twitter](https://twitter.com/maciejhalber)